 How do you know if you’re doing a good job as a manager?
-Watch Jennifer Bridges, PMP, to learn the qualities of effective management.
+What are some key performance indicators you can use to measure your management performance against?

 A manager should be a leader, while a leader doesn’t necessarily have to be a manager.
 A leader can simply be a charismatic figurehead, really.
 They lead, that is they inspire people to follow them, but they don’t necessarily have the logistical skills to organize.